Literary-Insights/blog/src/content/blog/Think Like a Monk_ Train Your Mind for Pea - Jay Shetty.txt-1.md

 ---
-title: Think Like a Monk_ Train Your Mind for Pea - Jay Shetty
+title: Think Like a Monk Train Your Mind for Pea - Jay Shetty
-slug: think-like-a-monk_-train-your-mind-for-pea-jay-shetty
+slug: think-like-a-monk-train-your-mind-for-pea-jay-shetty
 tags:
   - book-summary
 excerpt: ""